Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Background, main results and remarks

 \item The second difficulty arises from the absence of time homogeneity.
-In this case, by using the same method in proving Theorems \ref{Thm:local-theory} and \ref{Thm: global 2}, we first obtain a global solution to the Cauchy problem \eqref{Cauchy problem-Ito} starting at any fixed $t_0 \in \mathbb{R}$ rather than $t_0 = 0$.
+In this case, by using the same method in proving Theorems \ref{Thm:local-theory} and \ref{Thm: global 2}, we obtain a global solution to \eqref{Cauchy problem-Ito} starting at any fixed $t_0 \in \mathbb{R}$ rather than $t_0 = 0$.
 The reason for this is that, in order to obtain \eqref{eq:limitproperty}, it is necessary to average backwards in time.
-Assuming weak convergence, for $n \in \mathbb{Z}$, let $\nu_{-n}$ be the limits as $T \to \infty$ of
+Assuming weak convergence, for an integer $n \ge 0$ and an initial measure $\mu$, let $\nu_{-n}$ be a weak limit point as $T \to \infty$ of

 Following \cite[Theorem 3.1]{DaPrato-Rockner-2008-Conference}, the evolution system of measures $\{\mu_t\}_{t \in \mathbb{R}}$ can be constructed by